-CS4 would give roads in Bermondsey, Rotherhithe, Deptford and Greenwich a clearer and safer route for cycling, as well as new pedestrian crossings, improved public spaces and other improvements to make these areas more pleasant places to live, work, shop and spend time.
+Cycleway 4 will create a clearer and safer route for cycling on roads in Bermondsey, Rotherhithe, Deptford and Greenwich.
+New pedestrian crossings and improved public spaces will make these areas more pleasant to live, work, shop and spend time in.

-Our proposals also aim to accommodate the area's future growth.
-CS4 would help connect communities along the route, linking important amenities and facilities.
+Our plan allows for the area's future growth.
+Cycleway 4 will help connect communities along the route by linking important amenities and facilities.

-CS4 would form part of London's expanding network of Cycle Superhighways, an important part of the Mayor's Transport Strategy and Healthy Streets Approach, which aim to encourage walking, cycling and public transport and make London greener, healthier and more pleasant.
+Our expanding network of cycle routes is an important part of the Mayor's Transport Strategy and Healthy Streets Approach - these aim to encourage walking, cycling and public transport and make London greener, healthier and more pleasant.

-We consulted on proposals for the CS4 route in autumn 2017.
+We consulted on proposals for what will be Cycleway 4 in autumn 2017.
 See our response to issues raised during the consultation on the Cycle Superhighway 4 consultation page.

-We plan to carry out a joint consultation with Southwark Council in 2019 on detailed proposals for the Lower Road section of the route, together with their proposals to remove the existing gyratory there.
+Southwark Council consulted on detailed proposals for the Lower Road section of the route in July-October 2019.
+This included their proposals to make some roads in the area two-way.

 Find out more on Southwark Council's Lower Road consultation page.